Yazidis: Western Europe

 This mass emigration has resulted in the establishment of large Yazidi diaspora communities abroad.
-The most significant of these is in Germany, which now has a Yazidi community of more than 200,000 living primarily in Hannover, Bielefeld, Celle, Bremen, Bad Oeynhausen, Pforzheim and Oldenburg.
+The most significant of these is in Germany, which now has a Yazidi community of more than 230,000 living primarily in Hannover, Bielefeld, Celle, Bremen, Bad Oeynhausen, Pforzheim and Oldenburg.
 Most are from Turkey and, more recently, Iraq and live in the western states of North Rhine-Westphalia and Lower Saxony.
 Since 2008, Sweden has seen sizeable growth in its Yazidi emigrant community, which had grown to around 4,000 by 2010, and a smaller community exists in the Netherlands.
 Other Yazidi diaspora groups live in Belgium, Denmark, France, Switzerland, the United Kingdom, the United States, Canada and Australia; these have a total population of probably less than 5,000.

 North America

-A community of Yazidis have settled as refugees in the United States of America and Canada.
-Many Yazidis now live in Lincoln, Nebraska and Houston, Texas.
-It is thought that Nebraska has the largest settlement (an estimated number of at least 10,000) of Yazidis in the United States, with a history of immigration to the state under refuge settlement programs starting in the late 1990s.
+A community of Yazidis have settled as refugees in the United States and Canada.
+Many Yazidis now live in Lincoln, Nebraska, and Houston, Texas.
+It is thought that Nebraska has the largest settlement (an estimated number of at least 10,000) of Yazidis in the United States, with a history of immigration to the state under refugee settlement programmes starting in the late 1990s.
 Many of the men of the community served as translators for the US military.